tattwadarshi/End-to-End-Machine-Learning-Pipeline/README.md

-# End-to-End-Machine-Learning-Pipeline
+# End-to-End-Machine-Learning-Pipeline #

-End to End Machine Learning Pipeline for House Prices Prediction
+## Complete Pipeline for House Prices Prediction ##

-In this project we built an entire end to end machine learning pipeline for accurate house prices prediction.
+* In this project we built an entire end to end machine learning pipeline for accurate house prices prediction.
 We divide the project into 4 steps.
-Each step has a separate purpose.
+Each step has a separate purpose. *

-* Step 1:
+* Step 1: In the first stage we do a prelimnary data analysis to identify:
+Missing values
+Numerical variables
+Distribution of the numerical variables
+Outliers
+Categorical variables
+Cardinality of the categorical variables
+Potential relationship between the variables and the target: SalePrice